 - ½ cup tamari (or soy sauce if you don’t have a gluten allergy)

 - ⅓ cup mirin

 - In a medium pan over medium heat, combine the water, dashi powder, tamari, mirin and honey.

-- Cut the pork slices into bite-sized pieces, about 2–3 in in length.
+- Cut the pork slices into bite-sized pieces, about 2–3 inches long.

 - Add the pork to the pan, stirring to separate the meat slices.
 Bring to a gentle boil.